xdrl1/HeteroGDL-Indoor-Localization/README.md

 2. `Petros`: [GitHub - pspachos/RSSI-Dataset-for-Indoor-Localization-Fingerprinting: RSSI dataset for Fingerprinting with Zigbee, BLE and WiFi](https://github.com/pspachos/RSSI-Dataset-for-Indoor-Localization-Fingerprinting)

    <u>Paper</u>: S. Sadowski, P. Spachos, K. Plataniotis, "Memoryless Techniques and Wireless Technologies for Indoor Localization with the Internet of Things", *IEEE Internet of Things Journal*.

+To run the code, please unzip the datasets above and specify the directories in `_config.py`

 ### 2.1 SoLoc